CrunchyData/postgres-operator/docs/content/installation/metrics/other/helm-metrics.md

 ---
-title: "Metrics Helm Chart"
+title: "Monitoring Helm Chart"
 date:
 draft: false
 weight: 20
 ---

-# The PostgreSQL Operator Metrics Helm Chart
+# The PostgreSQL Operator Monitoring Helm Chart

 ## Overview

-The PostgreSQL Operator comes with a container called `pgo-deployer` which handles a variety of lifecycle actions for the PostgreSQL Operator Metrics infrastructure,
+The PostgreSQL Operator comes with a container called `pgo-deployer` which handles a variety of lifecycle actions for the PostgreSQL Operator Monitoring infrastructure,
 including:

 - Installation